rekalogika/rekalogika.dev/docs/domain-event/01-basic-usage.md

 {
     #[AsImmediateDomainEventListener]
     public function immediate(PostCreated $event) {
-        // this will run immediately after the entity records the event }
+        // this will be executed immediately after the entity records the event }

     #[AsPreFlushDomainEventListener]
     public function preFlush(PostCreated $event) {
-        // this will run when you flush() the new post. before the actual
+        // this will be executed when you flush() the new post. before the actual
         // flush()
     }

     #[AsPostFlushDomainEventListener]
     public function postFlush(PostCreated $event) {
-        // this will run when you flush() the new post. after the actual
+        // this will be executed when you flush() the new post. after the actual
         // flush()
     }
 }